NIEHS/beethoven/README.md

 The write privilege lock is applied immediately.
 Users will be able to run the pipeline with the static `_targets.R` file to (re-)generate outputs from the pipeline.

 #### User settings
 `beethoven` pipeline is configured for SLURM with defaults for NIEHS HPC settings.
-For adapting the settings to users' environment, consult with the documentation of your platform and edit the `_targets.R` and `inst/targets/targets_calculate.R` (i.e., resource management) accordingly.
+For adapting the settings to users' environment, consult with the documentation of your platform and edit the requested resources in `run.sh` (lines 3-11) and `_targets.R` (lines 41-45; individual `crew` and `crew.cluster` controller workers).

 #### Setting `_targets.R`
 For general users, all `targets` objects and `meta` information can be saved in a directory other than the pipeline default by changing `store` value in `tar_config_set()` at `_targets.R` in project root.